 To implement the CAD Interface for multiple Informant agencies in the county or regional CAD system:

-• The CAD software must export calls in the same format for all agencies.
+- The county/regional CAD software must export calls in the same format for all agencies.

-• The CAD software must be able to differentiate CAD calls by agency, such as by including the agency ORI in the filename or in the text of the CAD file itself.
+- The county/regional CAD software must be able to differentiate CAD calls by agency, such as by including the agency ORI in the filename or in the body of the CAD file.

 Step 1: We collect sample CAD files and assess if a custom integration is needed